Faculty and Staff Resources

 If you observe any of the above behaviors, it is important that you always report them.
 If in doubt, it is better to report.

-If you observe behaviors that are concerning, you may contact Dr. Karen Gerlach, Vice President of Student Affairs at 202-884-9203, in Main Hall room 216, or via email at GerlachK@trinitydc.edu to report the behavior or concern.
+If you observe behaviors that are concerning, you may contact Dr. Karen Gerlach, Vice President of Student Affairs at 202-884-9203, in Main Hall room 228, or by raising a Starfish flag or via email at GerlachK@trinitydc.edu to report the behavior or concern.
 Referral reports from Enrollment Service, Academic Deans, Dean of Student Services, Provost, Public Safety, Campus Housing or others should be forwarded to the Vice President for Student Affairs as well.

-We do not have an anonymous method for reporting concerns, the VP for Student Affairs will keep information reported confidential to the extent possible.
+Trinity does not have an anonymous method for reporting concerns, but Student Affairs will keep information reported confidential to the extent possible.

 Intervention and Response